 For the pension plan, contributory hours start from the first hour the employee works.
 This includes hours worked by casual and probationary employees.

-As stated above, an employee is considered portable if they were previously employed and covered in the pension and/or LTD plans in the 18 month period immediately before his/her employment with your company.
+An employee is considered portable if they were previously employed and covered in the pension and/or LTD plans in the 18 month period immediately before his/her employment with your company.
 When an employee leaves an employer, they should be issued with a layoff and transfer card.
 Ask to see this card—it will tell you when they last worked and whether you should begin contributing towards their LTD immediately or whether he/she must meet the eligibility requirements.
+Contact the Plan Office if you are still unsure.

 All cheques should be made payable to the IWA–Forest Industry Pension and LTD Plans.